net-lisias-kspu/ContractConfigurator/Behaviours.md

 * [[SpawnKerbal|Behaviours#spawnkerbal]]

 #### Expression
-**_COMING SOON!_** Behaviour for executing one or more expressions and storing the results in the persistent data store.
+**_NEW!_** Behaviour for executing one or more expressions and storing the results in the persistent data store.

     BEHAVIOUR
     {